 The best team size is 4.6.
-So say the guys in white coats that make a living out of answering such questions.
+So say the guys in white coats who make a living answering questions like these.

-Assigning a specific number, let alone a number with a decimal, is rarely the best way to answer carte blanche such a significant question.
+Assigning a specific number—let alone a number with a decimal—is rarely the best way to answer such a significant question.
 (Who gets to be the 0.6 team member?)

 But the question is worth asking.